folio-org/folio-org.github.io/demo-theme-cjt/index.md

 * Fix and enhance footer.

 * Investigate the examples that come with the theme.
 Copy its "pages" directory to see.
+To find sources, do `bundle show classic-jekyll-theme`